Lucasinho Ribeiro

-Costâncio Lucasinho Caridade Ribeiro (2 January 1863 – 23 January 1928) was a Portuguese playwright, theatre director, actor, singer, and composer known for staging the first teatro Italian Bhurgo (Italian Boy) on 17 April 1892 in Bombay.
-Known as the originator of Konkani tiatr, he also staged the first teatro at Assagão, Goa on 1 January 1894.
+Costâncio Lucasinho Caridade Ribeiro (2 January 1863 – 23 January 1928) was a Goan playwright, theatre director, actor, singer, and composer known for staging the first teatro Italian Bhurgo (Italian Boy) on 17 April 1892 in Bombay.
+Known as a founder of Konkani tiatr, he also staged the first teatro at Assagão, Goa on 1 January 1894.

 Early life

-Costâncio Lucasinho Caridade Ribeiro was born on 2 January 1863.
-He was from Assagão, Bardes, Portuguese Goa.
+Costâncio Lucasinho Caridade Ribeiro was born on 2 January 1863 in Assagão, Bardes, Portuguese Goa.

 Theatrical career

 Background: Early zagor and khell tiatrs

 During the 19th century, Goa was known for its theatrical performances called zagor and khell.
-These musical plays were staged outdoors in various public spaces such as street corners, village centers, and open areas.
-Zagor was primarily popular in North Goa, particularly in Bardes, while khell found its audience in South Goa, particularly in Salcete.
-Initially, these performances focused on social themes and were free from controversy and negative criticism.
-However, towards the end of the 19th century, the zagor form of entertainment gained popularity in Bombay, attracting the interest of North Goans.
+Towards the end of the 19th century, the zagor form of entertainment gained popularity in Bombay, attracting the interest of North Goans.
 Unfortunately, this form of entertainment was considered crude and vulgar, leading to the embarrassment of the more affluent Goans residing in Bombay.
 They faced ridicule and mockery from non-Goans, which prompted the middle and upper classes in Bombay to shift their attention to English and Portuguese dramas.